Sources

 I also had in mind Charles Baxter’s “The Disappeared,” in which a Swedish man in Detroit has an erotic encounter with a woman that takes on a magical character, and Denis Johnson’s amazing collection Jesus’ Son, in which the protagonist (the same throughout the eleven stories) is a drug-addicted outsider prone to visions of the sublime.

 The summaries of the lives of Tibetan Buddhist saints I took from memory.
-I was first exposed to these stories many years ago via the The Life of Milarepa: A New Translation from the Tibetan by Tsangnyön Heruka and The Life of Marpa the Translator: Seeing Accomplishes All, also translated by Heruka.
-The passage describing Misty as a dakini was informed by my reading of Dakini’s Warm Breath: The Feminine Principle in Tibetan Buddhism by Judith Simmer-Brown.
+I was first exposed to these stories many years ago via the The Life of Milarepa by Tsangnyön Heruka, translated by Lobsang P. Lhalungpa and The Life of Marpa the Translator: Seeing Accomplishes All, also by Tsangnyön Heruka, translated by the Nālandā Translation Committee under the direction of Chögyam Trungpa.

 For those interested in writing by contemporary Tibetan writers, I recommend Old Demons, New Deities: Twenty-One Short Stories from Tibet, compiled by Tenzin Dickie.